nistara/csl_styles/README.md

 - Extensive databse of many CSL styles in [zotero](https://www.zotero.org/styles) with search facility

 ### How to use
-Symlink required style into the required folder:
+Symlink required style into the relevant project folder:

 ```
 ┌── ln(1) link, ln -- make links